Axe-Ishmael/NSGA2-For-AFC-HDFC/README.md

 # Java Implementation of NSGA-II

 ## Introduction
-This is an implementation of NSGA-II, written in Java, based upon the description contained in the book *Multi-Objective Optimisation using Evolutionary Algorithms* by Kalyanmoy Deb, using the "Leading Ones, Trailing Zeros (LOTZ) problem.
+This is an implementation of NSGA-II, written in Java, based upon the description contained in the book *Multi-Objective Optimisation using Evolutionary Algorithms* by Kalyanmoy Deb.
+It currently optimises the "Leading Ones, Trailing Zeros" (LOTZ) problem.

 Java isn't the most efficient language, so this algorithm won't run as quickly as in, say, C++, but some find it easier to understand, and it's useful for some applications.